 - While keeping C immobilized to the sensor, make 3-5 injections of static concentrations of A and increasing concentrations of B (starting with the lowest concentration)

 - A decreasing signal should be observed with each injection of increased concentrations of B

-- Process and compare binding data with post-processing software to obtain KD
+- Process the binding data and analyze as a competition assay with post-processing software to obtain a relative KD

-Note that we’ve skipped over some of the mathematical specifics for the intents and purposes of this article, but this should provide an excellent starting point to understanding competition assays with SPR.
+Note that the analysis calculations will vary depending on what post-processing software you are using, but this should provide an excellent starting point to understanding competition assays with SPR.
 At Nicoya, our mission is to improve human life by helping scientists succeed.
 We have an excellent customer support team that will always be there to help you, from designing your experiment to publishing.
 Competition assays are an extremely handy tool in drug discovery and can be used in tandem with other technologies for strengthening and validation purposes.
 However, these technologies typically use a lot of sample, require labels, do not provide enough information and/or require large capital expenditure.
 Surface Plasmon Resonance (SPR) has been the gold standard for obtaining quantitative binding kinetics data for a number of decades.

 Importantly, OpenSPR is a user-friendly and low maintenance benchtop SPR solution that is currently being used by hundreds of researchers.
 With access to SPR technology on your own lab bench, you can get the high-quality data you need to accelerate your research and publish faster.
 SPR is necessary not only for publications, but for the advancement of many fields of medicine and medical research as can be seen below with the significant increase in publications that rely on SPR data.